Home > Cincinnati and Northern Kentucky Criminal Defense Overview > Drivers License Reinstatement Attorney in Cincinnati, OH

 It’s important to note that many judges will require you to pay certain fees, use yellow restriction plates, and install a costly ignition interlock before restricted driving permissions will be allowed.
 In addition, not everyone is eligible for a hardship license.
 If you have had a lapse in car insurance coverage, more than three OVI convictions or BAC test refusals, another license suspension for points within five years, or any major traffic violation for which you were charged six points during the last five years, you are ineligible for a restricted driver’s license.

-How a Cincinnati Criminal Defense Lawyer Can Help
+How a Cincinnati License Reinstatement Lawyer Can Help

 When you have had your license suspended, it’s easy to feel overwhelmed and not know what to do.
 A traffic attorney can help ease the process and ensure that you get the optimal outcome from your petition.
 Call the Ohio driver’s license reinstatement lawyers at Luftman, Heck, & Associates today for a free consultation on your case at (513) 338-1890.
 Find out how we may be able to help you get back on the road.